 Allowing Only One Instance of a C# Application to Run

-Making a singleton application, i.e. preventing users from opening multiple instances of your app, is a common requirement which can be easily implemented using a Mutex.
+Making a singleton application, i.e., preventing users from opening multiple instances of your app, can be easily implemented using a Mutex.

 A Mutex is similar to a C# lock, except it can work across multiple processes, i.e. it is a computer-wide lock.
 Its name comes from the fact that it is useful in coordinating mutually exclusive access to a shared resource.